Types of Sexual Harassment

 What Does Sexual Harassment Look Like?

 Sexual harassment can take many forms.
 Usually it is obvious and very uncomfortable.
 Sometimes, though, a person who cannot control sexual impulses engages in subtle actions or words that build into a hostile work environment over time.

 Call the employment litigation attorneys at The Armstrong Law Firm.
 Our lawyers have the experience and knowledge you can rely on to file claims to stop sexual harassment and protect your workplace rights.
 We protect you and your job.
-We provide a free consultation to explain California and federal laws regarding harassment on the job, and will give you an honest evaluation of whether you have a claim worth pursuing.
+We provide a free consultation to explain California and federal laws regarding harassment on the job, and we will give you an honest evaluation of whether you have a claim worth pursuing.
 We will also inform you of the different options so that you can make an informed decision on how to proceed.

-Free Consultation - Serving Clients Throughout the San Francisco Bay Area and California
+Free Consultation – Serving Clients Throughout The San Francisco Bay Area And California

 Contact our offices in San Francisco, California, to arrange a free consultation.
 We represent victims of sexual harassment and discrimination throughout the Bay Area and California.

 Sexual harassment comes in a variety of behaviors, some of which may be more subtle, but all of them are a violation of your rights, including:

 - Sexual content posted on walls and computer screens

 - Quid pro quo sexual harassment, such as a request for sexual favors in exchange for an employment benefit

 - Sexual favoritism